 - January 24, 2012 marked the historic Crown-First Nations Gathering which built on the Canada-First Nations Joint Action Plan.
 The Government of Canada committed to work together with First Nations to ensure the momentum coming out of this event continues and to release a progress report by January 24, 2013.
 Leadership in attendance echoed the Apology as a historic milestone towards reconciliation.

-Learn more about the history of Indian Residential Schools, as well as key milestones leading up to the present day, by visiting our online visual presentation in either HTML or Flash.
+Learn more about the history of Indian Residential Schools, as well as key milestones leading up to the present day.